Special Education and Intervention

 In the event that students are referred for special education services, the Director of Special Education oversees the process of evaluation of students for special services as well as case management of students with IEPs, and coordination of related special education services.
 The Director also manages special education teachers through frequent classroom observation, feedback, and goal-setting meetings.

+We have a variety of special education environments to make sure we serve all students.
 Our Interventionists push-in to general education classrooms for our students whose Least Restrictive Environment dictate a more inclusive setting.
 Students at times, based on students’ functional/instructional level, are also pulled-out for more intensive supports.
 Here, they monitor IEP goals and objectives, while providing direct or small-group instruction.
 They also work closely with the general education instructor (teacher of record) to differentiate and modify curricula and assessments as needed.

 Our two Tier IV (self-contained) instructors provide direct instruction, modifications, and accommodations, for students with moderate to severe disabilities.
 They closely monitor students’ goals and service minutes on respective IEPs and, in turn, create tailored curricula to meet the needs of the individual student and disability.
 They are assisted by a team of four paraprofessionals (two in each Tier IV classroom), who work closely with student and instructor on behavioral management, life-skills, and curricular design.
+For more about these programs, click here.